 Try some when you are next entertaining (and of course find an excuse to make them any other time too).

 Try these other finger foods:

 - Cauliflower pakora

 - Hot phyllo crab cups

 - Plus see more appetizer recipes in the archives.

 And if you like the fruit, nuts and dairy combination you might also like umm Ali, an Egyptian dessert similar to bread pudding.

 Turkish-style stuffed apricots

-Put approximately 1tsp of yogurt in the opening of each apricot and then press a glazed pistachio or almond into the yogurt.
-Repeat with the rest of the apricots and serve with a little more of the glazed nuts and fruit on the side for decoration.
+- Put approximately 1tsp of yogurt in the opening of each apricot and then press a pistachio or almond into the yogurt.
+Repeat with the rest of the apricots and serve with a little more nuts on the side for decoration.